-There is currently an ACP in progress for the introduction of an RNAV IAP to Runway 21.
 There are currently no IAP's for Runway 03.
 If Runway 03 is in use due to the prevailing wind, the pilot will break off the Runway 21 Instrument Approach at approximately 2nm from the airfield, to position visually for Runway 03.